EDLC 772 Fundamentals of Curriculum Design

 Discussions (3)

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
-In addition to the thread, the candidate is required to reply to two other classmates’ threads.
+In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.
+For each initial thread, the candidate must support his/her assertions with at least one research-based, scholarly journal citation and one scriptural reference in APA format.
+The research-based, scholarly journal resource cited must have been published within the last five years.
 (CLO: A, B, D)

 Culturally Responsive Teaching Article Review Assignment

 The candidate will use the Jerry Falwell Library Databases to find two professional journal articles on culturally responsive teaching.
-They will write a 2-3 page summary, compare and contrast essay that is 500 words, not including the title and reference pages.
-(CLO: A, B)
+He/she will write a 2-3-page summary, compare and contrast essay that is 500 words, not including the title and reference pages.
+Microsoft Copilot should be used for

 Interdisciplinary Instructional Planning (IIP) Project Assignments (5)

-1. IIP Project: Mission Statement, Character Principles, and Biblical Worldview Assignment – For this assignment the candidate will create a school and write a mission statement to guide the focus of their school.
-In addition to the mission statement, the candidate will identify eight-character principles that represent the values of your school and state how they would integrate a biblical worldview.
+1. IIP Project: Mission Statement, Character Principles, and Biblical Worldview Assignment – For this assignment the candidate will create a school and write a mission statement to guide the focus of his/her school.
+In addition to the mission statement, the candidate will identify eight-character principles that represent the values of his/her school and state how he/she would integrate a biblical worldview.

-2. IIP Project: Proposal Assignment – For this assignment the candidate will provide an overview of their ideas for meeting the requirements of the 20-day interdisciplinary instructional unit plan.
+2. IIP Project: Proposal Assignment – For this assignment the candidate will provide an overview of his/her ideas for meeting the requirements of the 20-day interdisciplinary instructional unit plan.

-3. IIP Project: Lesson Plans 1 – 4 Assignment – For this assignment the candidate will complete and submit their first four days of detailed lesson plans using the lesson plan template provided.
+3. IIP Project: Lesson Plans 1 – 4 Assignment – For this assignment the candidate will complete and submit his/her first four days of detailed lesson plans using the lesson plan template provided.

-4. IIP Project: Lesson Plans 5 – 8 Assignment – For this assignment the candidate will complete and submit their next four days of detailed lesson plans using the lesson plan template provided.
+4. IIP Project: Lesson Plans 5 – 8 Assignment – For this assignment the candidate will complete and submit his/her next four days of detailed lesson plans using the lesson plan template provided.

 5. IIP Project: Final – Elementary and Special Education Assignment or IIP Project: Final – Middle Grades and Secondary Education Assignment – For this assignment the candidate will complete and submit two more detailed lesson plans and 10 days of block plans.
 The candidate will also create a flyer that could be sent home to parents/families inviting them to attend a culminating activity/student presentation event.